-to those led by men of equivalent characteristics among the heads such as age, household size and education.
-The incidence of poverty among male-headed households decreased from 55% in 1990/ 91 to 31% in 2005/06, while those of female-headed households declined from 43% to 19% over the same period.
+8 Ghana Statistical Service (2007), "Pattern and Trends of Poverty in Ghana 1991-2006", p.9 to those led by men of equivalent characteristics among the heads such as age, household size and education.
+The incidence of poverty among male-headed households decreased from 55% in 1990/91 to 31% in 2005/06, while those of female-headed households declined from 43% to 19% over the same period.
 However, the proportion of poor female-headed households in the cities in northern Ghana rose between 1992 and 2006, though it declined in the rural areas in northern Ghana and in both the urban and rural areas in southern Ghana during the same period, as it did among male-headed households in northern and southern Ghana.
-In northern Ghana, urban poverty is increasingly concentrated among female-headed households.
-In addition, there is a possibility that the most vulnerable groups are those women attached to male-headed households, taking women's limited decision-making power within the households and access to resources such as land and credit into consideration.
+In northern Ghana, urban poverty is increasingly concentrated among female-headed households11.
+Greater attention needs to be paid to the regional and urban-rural disparities among female-headed households.
+In addition, there is a possibility that the most vulnerable groups are those women attached to male-headed households, taking women's limited decision-making power within the households and access to resources such as land and credit into consideration12.
 Attention should be also devoted to the level of poverty among individual members of the households.